jamesunger/saws/README.md

 	* hasexternalip: if set to true, the instance will be given an external ip (optional)
 	* isnat: if set to true, the instance will have traffic routed to it in order to NAT for other instances (optional)
 	* initialconfig: an overload to use a specific initialconfig template rather than the global one (optional)
+* rds: an array of rds definitions
+	* dbinstanceidentifier: the name of the RDS instance
+	* dbname: the default DB name, if applicable
+	* engine: string representing the engine, see AWS docs. e.g., "MySQL"
+	* dbinstanceclass: instance class of the RDS instance, e.g., "db.t1.micro"
+	* masterusername: admin DB user
+	* masteruserpassword: admin user password
+* elb: an array of elb definition
+	* name: name of elb
+	* instanceport: port the instance is listening on, assumed to be the LB port
+	* protocol: "HTTP" or "HTTPS"
+	* securitygroups: array of security groups for the LB that must match the name of the 'allsecuritygroups' array
+	* instances: array of instance names to be included in the LB